phalcon/documentation/docs/filter-filter.md

 $sanitized = $locator->sanitize($value, 'md5');
 ```

-If you already have an instantiated filter locator object (for instance if you have used
-the [Phalcon\Filter\FilterFactory][filter-filterfactory] and `newInstance()`), then you can simply add the custom
+If you already have an instantiated filter locator object (for instance if you have used the [Phalcon\Filter\FilterFactory][filter-filterfactory] and `newInstance()`), then you can add the custom filter:
-filter:

 ```php
 <?php